romandtse07/google_analytics_kaggle/README.md

 ## Differences Between Train and Test Data

 The training data starts on 8/1/16 and ends 8/1/17.
 The test data starts off on 8/2/17.
-Visitors are unique to each set; there is no opportunity to utilize visitor history, though this forces the model to be more generalizable besides.
+Roughly 7,000 users appear in both training and test sets.

 ## Dataset Features